rahulakhouri/reactbyrahul/HTML/Session3/readme.md

-This is the 2nd session of HTML.
+This is the 3rd session of HTML.

-We will cover basic form elements:
+We will cover following form element:

-1. Form tag
+1. Select tag
-2. Text Box
-3. Button